dev-rathankumar/greatkart-pre-deploy/README.md

 6. Install required packages to run the project `pip install -r requirements.txt`
 7. Rename _.env-sample_ to _.env_
 8. Fill up the environment variables:
-    _Generate your own Secret key using this tool [https://djecrety.ir/](https://djecrety.ir/), copy and paste the secret key in the SECRET_KEY field_
+    _Generate your own Secret key using this tool [https://djecrety.ir/](https://djecrety.ir/), copy and paste the secret key in the SECRET_KEY field._

-    Configuration should look something like this:
+    _Your configuration should look something like this:_
     ```sh
     SECRET_KEY=47d)n05#ei0rg4#)*@fuhc%$5+0n(t%jgxg$)!1pkegsi*l4c%
     DEBUG=True